Do Go On - 396 - Rosemary Brown: A Musical Seance

 Of course.

-River of piss.
+River of Piss.

-River of piss.
+River of Piss.

-I've just got to cross over the river of piss.
+I've just got to cross over the River of Piss.

 I'm sorry, Dave.

-Like, that's obviously in hell.
+Do you think, like that's obviously in hell.

 And don't pay the ferryman.